kinses22/phorest/README.md

 This application is to help onboard new customers to our platform.
-The main functionality is to parse csv files provided by the customer and also to supply the customer with a list of their most loyal customers on demand.
+The main functionality is to parse csv files provided by the customer and also to supply the customer with a list of their most loyal customers on demand amongst other things.

 The application has been designed in a scalable way using generics so to adhere to the DRY principle.
+The biggest design decision that was made was to not roll back a file if there was either a validation error or some constraint issue when it was saved to the db.
+I decided to treat individual rows as transactions and catch any exceptions and add them to a list of errors along with the primary key so the user could fix the issue.
+This results in the creation of a dto being passed back with the file name, record of processed rows, validation errors and associated pk and a status - Processed, Partially Processed or Not Processed.
+This design is takes in to account the end user and sacrifices a bit of performance.

 Many customers will have their own csv files and we will be able to handle them using customer specific DTOs that map to our entities.